danielwilczak101/project-x/README.md

 # project-x
 First rule of project-x.
-We dont talk about project-x.
+We don't talk about project-x.